KCL-BMEIS/pymagewell/README.md

 # pymagewell
-Python library for interfacing with Magewell ProCapture frame grabbers
+`pymagewell` is a Python library for interfacing with Magewell ProCapture frame grabbers.

+It is based on (and includes) Magewell's Windows SDK and is therefore Windows only.
+However, it provides a mock class that for testing and development that does not depend on the SDK's Windows .dll files, so `pymagwell` can also be installed on macOS and Linux.

 ### Example of use
 First, create a `ProCaptureSettings` dataclass: